 - Technical losses: Losses as a result of electrical energy being converted to heat that occur naturally in power systems, associated with the passage of current through a resistance (where the laws of physics apply).
 There are two sub-categories: - Fixed losses: Losses that are incurred as a result of an asset being energised (switched on), and are largely independent of network loading, contributing to roughly between a quarter and a third of the total technical losses on distribution networks.
 This is also known as 'no load losses'.
-The most significant source of fixed losses is transformer core losses (also known as 'iron losses').
-In Figure 3, 'substations', relates to transformer losses (both 'fixed' and 'variable').
+The most significant source of fixed losses is transformer core losses (also known as 'iron losses')11.
+In Figure 3, 'substations', relates to transformer losses (both 'fixed' and 'variable'). - Variable losses: Result from equipment being loaded (utilised), and vary with the square of the loading.
+Variable losses are often referred to in their equation format of 'l2R' losses12, or by the terms 'resistive' or 'Ohmic' losses.
+The most significant source of variable losses are overhead lines and cables (i.e. circuits), particularly those that are heavily loaded (high 'I').
+The square relationship is a key takeaway; where doubling the load would quadruple the variable losses.
+Variable losses are roughly between two-thirds and three-quarters of the total power system technical losses.
+This is also known as load losses (or copper losses for transformers).

-&lt;sup>11 Transformer core losses are associated with hysteresis and eddy currents.
+11 Transformer core losses are associated with hysteresis and eddy currents.
 Other forms of fixed losses include dielectric (insulator) losses, as no insulator is a 'perfect' insulator.